-Sincial (Speny) item sensiti 1 1 and 2 FR1331 Enrichment Conversational French I This course is for students who have no prior French language background.
+Official (Open) / Itom Sensiti 1 1 and 2 FR1331 Enrichment Conversational French I This course is for students who have no prior French language background.
 This course focuses on basic linguistic and communicative structures of the French language at beginner's level.
-By the end of the course, students should be able to: • introduce oneself and somebody else • greet people • talk about school, and school subjects etc. 4 None 1.5 Year long course 2 1 and 2 FR2331 Enrichment Conversational French II This course is for students who have completed Level 1.
-This course focuses on basic linguistic and communicative structures of the French language.
-By developing the four skills of listening, speaking, reading and writing as well as teaching basic grammar and vocabulary, it aims at helping students achieve communicative competence in simple everyday situations and personal interaction.
-By the end of the course, students should be able to: • talk about extra-curricular activities • give orders, instructions, and advice • express one's feelings and sensations etc. 4 FR1331 1.5 Year long course 1 1 JP1231 Elective Japanese as 3 rd Language IA This course is opened to students who have no prior Japanese language background.
+By the end of the course, students should be able to: • introduce oneself and somebody else • greet people • talk about school, and school subjects etc. 4 None 1.5 Year long course 1 1 JP1231 Elective Japanese as 3 rd Language IA This course is opened to students who have no prior Japanese language background.
 The course fee per month is \$100 and charged for the WHOLE Semester (Jan - Jun).
 The goal of this course is to acquire communication skills in the Japanese language in order to interact with native speakers of Japanese in a culturally appropriate manner.
 Students will also learn how to read and write simple texts in hiragana and katakana.
 By the end of the semester, students should be able to make simple greetings, introduce people, communicate while shopping, ask for information such as time, prices etc., ask for directions, and invite people.
 3 None 3 Pre-requisites refer to students having to pass the course by attaining at least 50% (overall) in order to advance to the next level.
 For example, students will be required to attain at least 50% for JP1231 in order to advance to JP1232.
 For students taking Japanese as Mother Tongue in lieu, this course will be regarded as a core course.
 As such, the course code will be reflected as JP1531 (and not JP1231).
 1 2 JP1232 Elective Japanese as 3 rd Language IB The course fee per month is \$100 and charged for the WHOLE Semester (Jul - Dec).
 This course is a continuation of JP1231.
 Please refer to Description for JP1231.
 3 JP1231 3 Pre-requisites refer to students having to pass the course by attaining at least 50% (overall) in order to advance to the next level.
 For example, students will be required to attain at least 50% for JP1231 in order to advance to JP1232.
-For students taking Japanese as Mother Tongue in lieu, this course will
+For students taking Japanese as Mother Tongue in lieu, this course will be regarded as a core course.
+As such, the course code will be reflected as JP1531 (and not JP1231).
+2 1 JP2231 Elective Japanese as 3 rd Language IIA The course fee per month is \$100 and charged for the WHOLE Semester (Jan - Jun).
+This course builds upon the basis of Japanese Level 1 and aims to develop basic linguistic and socio-cultural skills to expand the repertoire of the daily topics and situations with simple structures.
+Approximately 110 kanji and 180 kanji-words will be introduced.
+While more emphasis is placed on the 3 JP1232 3 Pre-requisites refer to students having to pass the course by attaining at least 50% (overall) in order to advance to the next level.
+For example, students will be required to attain at least 50%